 How this schedule was created

-The key to successfully studying for USMLE Step 1 is to carefully choose the right resources, know how to effectively study with them, and be able to implement the ideal strategies for taking this unique exam.
+The key to successfully studying for the USMLE Step 1 exam is to carefully choose the right resources, know how to effectively study with them, and be able to implement the ideal strategies for taking this unique exam.
 Med school upperclassmen have long been the primary source of information about taking USMLE Step 1.
 First-year med students have long turned to them for advice on how to do well on this exam.
-The idea behind Lecturio as a USMLE Step 1 resource is to give you much more information and advice than you could ever possibly receive from upperclassmen alone.
+The idea behind Lecturio as a USMLE Step 1 resource is to give you even more information and advice than you could ever possibly receive from upperclassmen alone.

 How to use the schedule

-Our study schedule recognizes you have very little time in which to prepare for the test.
+Our study schedule recognizes that you have very little time in which to prepare for the test.
 Due to the brevity of the study timeframe, we recommend you exclusively prepare with the aid of a Qbank.
 You should strive to complete two blocks of Qbank questions each day.
 This is the recommended number that will allow you to fully finish each block and have sufficient time to go back over the answers to learn why your correct choices were right and why your incorrect choices were wrong.